 In view of Catalyzing Quality Academic Research in all Fields through a New National Research Foundation, The institute has formed Institution Innovation Council to create a vibrant local innovation ecosystem.
 Start-up supporting Mechanism in Institute, Prepare institute for Atal Ranking of Institutions on Innovation Achievements Framework.

-In the last 5-6 years Smart India Hackathons have become the biggest platform for solving the challenges of our country.
+In the last few years Smart India Hackathons have become the biggest platform for solving the challenges of our country.
 WIT Solapur students have been regularly participating in these competitions.
-Four WIT teams won prizes of Rs.
-1 lakh each in SIH 2022 and one team won a prize of Rs.
-25000/- in Toycathon 2022 physical edition.